DeepakShende/Online_News_Popularity_Prediction/README.md

-## 😁 Thank you for havinf a look 😁
+## 😁 Thank you for having a look 😁